maopl/TransOpt-doc/_sources/usage/cli.rst

 Command Line
 ===============================

-TransOPT provides a command-line interface (CLI) that allows users to define and run optimization tasks directly from the terminal.
+PrismBO provides a command-line interface (CLI) that allows users to define and run optimization tasks directly from the terminal.
 This is facilitated by the `run_cli.py` script, which supports a wide range of customizable parameters.

 Running the Command-Line Interface
 ----------------------------------